PACIFIC NORTHWEST ACUPUNCTURE

 Mild electrical currents directly stimulate muscles and aid in injury recovery.
 This process can greatly increase the effectiveness of any acupuncture treatment.

 Facial rejuvenation is available in 5, 10, 15 and 20-visit packages.
-Micro needles, cupping, gua sha, and herbal facial masks fill in wrinkles and stimulate collagen production to naturally create a healthier, more youthful appearance.
+Micro needles, cupping, LED skin therapy, and herbal facial masks fill in wrinkles and stimulate collagen production to naturally create a healthier, more youthful appearance.
+To learn more, open PDF link.

 FERTILITY & MENOPAUSE SUPPORT